Ahmadam37/javaScriptGuide/README.md

 **Math.ceil()**
-Math.ceil() is a method to eound the number to the largest number.
+1. Math.ceil() is a method to reound the number to the largest number.

   ```javascript
 const ceilNumber = Math.ceil(10.1); // This is to Round the number to the lagrgest number
 ```